superhawk610/multicast/README.md

 If you can view them from other Cast-enabled apps but not from Multicast, its likely an issue with your firewall.
 Make sure you configured your firewall correctly (see [Firewall Settings](#firewall-settings)).

 **Using Node 8.6+?**

+**EDIT:** This has been patched as of node_mdns 2.3.4.
+This fix is no longer required.

 The most recent version of node_mdns has an incompatibility with v8.6 due to changed syntax for a method (see [this pull request](https://github.com/agnat/node_mdns/pull/200)).
 Until it is fixed in the main branch, you will need to patch it yourself.
 Edit `node_modules/mdns/lib/resolver_sequence_tasks.js` and make the following change (roughly line 115):

 ```diff